Q: What are my chances?

 Q: Does the Foundation award grants to individuals?

-A: The Foundation gives priority to funding organisations such as charities and community trusts, whose projects can be verified by third parties and does not give to projects run by individuals.
+A: The Foundation gives priority to funding organisations such as charities, companies and community trusts, whose projects can be verified by third parties and does not directly fund individuals.

 Q: Does the Foundation support individual scholarships?